mjuenema/install_dx_spectrum_with_ansible/README.md

 **Requirements:**
 * fresh Linux server/VMs for Spectrum with a user with sudo rights
-* a host from which to install Spectrum with the help of ansible
+* a host from which to install Spectrum with the help of Ansible
-* ansible is available for any linux derivate, but for the Spectrum installation binaries it is necessary that you use a Spectrum compatible linux for ansible
+* Ansible is available for any linux derivate, but for the Spectrum installation binaries it is necessary that you use a Spectrum compatible linux for ansible
 * tested with ansible 2.9 but versions => 2.5 should work
 * clone of this repository
 * properly configured name resolution.
 Ansible host must be able to resolve the Spectrum servers by name.